 Once identification of SEN has been made or if further support is required after discussion with parents, contact with outside agencies may be made.
 These include the Educational Psychologist, CAMHs, Communication and Language Team (CAL), Young Persons Information Service (YPI-counselling), the Early Help Hub for families or the Specialist Teacher Advisory Service.
 The school then uses the reports / guidance from these specialists to provide appropriate support for your child.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 The Special Educational Needs Coordinator (SENCo) will oversee all support and progress of any child who requires additional support.

-A progress report is produced 4 times a year showing attainment in all subjects.
+A progress report is produced three times a year showing attainment and effort across subjects.
 There will be a Parents Evening where you will have the opportunity to discuss your child with their subject teachers but if you have concerns or questions before this, please discuss with your child’s tutor in the first instance.

 For pupils with an Education and Health Care Plan (EHCP) there will be an annual review at which progress and support requirements of your child can be discussed and reviewed.

 How will the school staff support my child?

 All staff will be made aware of your child’s needs.
 Staff have regular training on the latest strategies and intervention available to support SEN needs.
 As we gather information, teaching staff will be provided with personalised strategy sheets for individual pupils that include information about the child’s needs, suggested strategies, specific targets and their latest reading and spelling scores.